labstreaminglayer/App-AudioCapture/README.md

 Using this app is very simple:

   * Make sure that you have connected a microphone to your computer.
+  * On Ubuntu, you need to `sudo apt-get install libqt5multimedia5-plugins`
   * Start the AudioCapture app.
 You should see a window like the following.
 > ![audiocapture.PNG](audiocapture.PNG)
   * Set the audio capture parameters.